 Have you ever laid your design out perfectly on your Cricut canvas only to have the machine cut out all your shapes seemingly at random?
 Have you ever thought to yourself, why did Cricut change my design?
 This is happening because Cricut is trying to save space.

-Cricut will automatically arrange your design to use the least material when it cuts.
-To keep your design organized the way you want it, you’ll need to use the attach feature, which will freeze your design elements together.
+Design Space automatically rearranges your design to save materials when it cuts.
+To keep your design organized the way you want it, you’ll need to use the ATTACH feature, which will freeze your design elements together.
 For more complicated designs, you might need to use weld or flatten.

 Conserving material and making the most of your supplies is important, but not when it’s at the expense of your design.
 The attach, weld, flatten, and group features can help you cut your designs exactly how you envision them, with no redos or mistakes, which can save you more material in the long run!

 You may have noticed that when you send a design to cut, all of the elements will show up on the preview screen bunched in the upper left-hand corner of the mat.
 Cricut does this to make efficient cuts and reduce material waste.